rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-colocation-customers.md

 #### What support does Rackspace provide for the move?

-Rackspace allocates space and power in the new location with all other services for which you contract us.
+Rackspace allocates space and power in the new location with all other services for which you contract with us.
 Where Rackspace provides the cabinets, we stand up new cabinets in advance of your move date if required.
 Additionally, if requested, we can carry out a physical audit of your environment and take responsibility for the physical move.
 We understand that this move is a distraction from your business focus, so we will use all our experience in data